Types Of Wood Picket Fence Tops

 Wood picket fences are a popular choice for homeowners looking for security to keep small animals out of a yard and to contain young children and pets while retaining an elegant and traditional look for their property.

-Each wood picket fence slat can also have a unique style at the top, cut with a unique look.
+Each wood picket fence slat can also have a unique style at the top, shaped with a unique look.
 Among the styles for picket fences are:

-Flat Top Flat Top picket fences are as you imagine … a squared off top to each fence picket.
-The simplest as they don’t have to be cut are shaped.
+Flat Top Flat Top picket fences are as you imagine … a squared off top to each fence picket is the simplest as they don’t have to be shaped.

 Colonial Top Colonial Wood picket fences are cut at the top with a curve to a point, similar to the end of sword.
 These pickets are among the oldest and most traditional of styled picket tops.